 Competence and objectivity, e.g. the absence of bias, are essential to the integrity of the PA.
 It is questionable whether the structural composition of the Army as currently constituted in the Department of the Army and MEDCOM is capable of such objectivity.
-The Army's singular focus on mental health and "13 continuous years of war" to explain the suicide crisis while disregarding antidepressants requires a change of Army leadership to impose a new perspective in solving this national tragedy.
+The Army's singular focus on mental health disorders, whatever they may be, juxtaposed on "13 continuous years of war" to explain the suicide crisis--while disregarding antidepressants--requires a change of Army leadership to impose a new perspective in solving this national tragedy.